The Profound Impact of Blockchain on Society: A Prediction Scorecard

 Frequently Asked Questions

-How do DeFi platforms facilitate micro-ownership?
+How do DeFi platforms exemplify blockchain's potential?

 Works Cited & Evidence